General Landscape Uses:

 Wildlife and Ecology:

 Provides significant food and cover for wildlife.
 Deer browse the young growth.
-Small mammals, turkey, quail, red-eyed vireos and other songbirds eat the fruits.
+Small mammals, turkey, quail, red-eyed vireos and a wide variety of other songbirds eat the fruits.
+The thick foliage provides excellent cover for small birds.
+It hosts a wide variety of insects and spiders, which, in turn, are eaten by many kinds of birds.

 Can be grown from de-pulped seed after the fruit is fully ripe.
 Clean and plant right away; the seeds do not store well.
 Plant in a container with at least 2" of soil.
 Sprinkle soil to just cover the seeds.
 Place in partial shade.
 Also grown from cuttings, best treated with a rooting hormone.